baccigalupi/CalOrders/README.md

 ##Agile Prototype Development

+Using [Agile](https://github.com/OncoreLLC/CalOrders/wiki/Agile-Methodolgy), provided Oncore an iterative approach, where feedback informed subsequent work or versions of the prototype_(2j)_.

+###Principles

+There are many different specific project development methodologies within agile. but they all center around a core set of principles:

+1. Define a measurable goal.
+2. Everyone owns the problem.
+3. Small steps with visible impact.
+4. Validate with your target audience.
+5. Measure success.
+6. Reflect, adjust, iterate.

 ###Process
-Using [Agile](https://github.com/OncoreLLC/CalOrders/wiki/Agile-Methodolgy), provided Oncore an iterative approach, where feedback informed subsequent work or versions of the prototype_(2j)_.
-The Development team met in sprint planning kick off meeting selecting Stories that would be in the first sprint.
-As work neared completion for each sprint, developers would work with the product owner to review the state of the Story in preparation for Sprint Review.
-Completed stories were exercised by the end users at the completion of the Sprint Review.

-Delivering a rapid working product maintained the momentum from the User Centered Design Sessions, allowing us to show the und user the system we were building.
+Our [Agile](https://github.com/OncoreLLC/CalOrders/wiki/Agile-Methodolgy) process allowed us to rapidly deliver a working product to maintain the momentum from the User Centered Design Sessions, allowing us to show the und user the system we were building.
 Combined with sprint cycles we were able to add new stories; existing stories in the backlog and icebox were continually evolving and reprioritized with continued meetings outside of the development cycle.
 These meeting took place between the product owner, business analysts and end users.
 Focusing on keeping things simple and evolving fostered the environment of rapid delivery and allowed for face to face interactions with the end users on how the system was evolving.
 More importanly, it allowed for failure, and with the quick adjustments yieled a system that worked for the end users.

 Artifacts from our Agile process, such as the Sprint Planning, Sprint Retrospective and Daily Scrum Sessions are contained [here](https://github.com/OncoreLLC/CalOrders/blob/master/link).